 - A grade of WN (withdrawal for non-attendance) will be issued if the last known date of attendance is within the course withdrawal period specified on the academic calendar.
 A WN grade is treated the same as a W (withdrawal) grade in that it will not affect a student’s term or overall GPA.

 - A grade of FN (failure for non-attendance) will be issued if the last known date of attendance is after the course withdrawal period specified on the academic calendar.
 An FN grade is treated the same as a failing grade in that it will be included in a student's term and overall GPA.

 - Once a faculty member has reported a last date of attendance, the student will no longer be able to attend or participate in the class.

 Last Date of Attendance

 The last date of attendance for KUO is the last date a graded assignment was submitted Online.
-Email to professors and other students will not count as notice of the last day of attendance.
+Email to professors and other students will not count as notice of the last date of attendance.
 Only the date a graded assignment was submitted counts as the official last date of attendance for all purposes.

 With the "Last Known Date of Attendance Reporting Policy", the assumption is that students who receive an F in a class have received that grade based on merit, and not because they stopped attending.